lightspeedwp/lsx-testimonials/readme.txt

 === LSX Testimonials ===
 Contributors: feedmymedia
 Donate link: https://www.lsdev.biz/product/lsx-testimonials/
-Tags: lsx, lsx theme, testimonials, post type, front-end Requires at least: 4.3
+Tags: lsx, lsx theme, Gutenberg, testimonials, post type Requires at least: 4.3
 Tested up to: 4.9.4
 Requires PHP: 7.0
 Stable tag: 1.1.5
 License: GPLv3

-The LSX Testimonial plugin The LSX Testimonials extension adds the “Testimonials” post type, which you can display front-and-centre on your site.
+The LSX Testimonial adds a “Testimonials” post type to your LSX theme run website.
+This allows you to store all of your testimonials/reviews and display them in an attractive slider or grid.

 == Description ==

-People want to be sure that they’re making the right purchase from the right business.
-You can have all the best copy and imagery and other media to promote your products, but the most convincing way for many is to be told about a product or service from other users.
-The LSX Testimonials plugin allows you to collect and display Testimonials easily on your website.
+The most convincing way to gain credibility for your business is to have users share their experience of your product or service.
+The [LSX Testimonials plugin](https://lsx.lsdev.biz/extensions/testimonials/) allows you to collect and display these Testimonials easily on your website.

 = Works with the LSX Theme =
-We've also made a fantastic [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the LSX Testimonial plugin.
+Our theme [theme](https://lsx.lsdev.biz/) works perfectly with the LSX Search, improving search capabilties.

+= Gutenberg Compatible =
+Have you updated to the new WordPress Gutenberg editor?
+We've got you covered!
+[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised to work perfectly with the new Gutenberg update.

 = It's free, and always will be. =
-We’re firm believers in open source - that’s why we’re releasing the LSX Testimonial plugin for free, forever.
-We offer free support on the [LSX Testimonial support forums](https://wordpress.org/support/plugin/lsx-testimonials).
+We’re firm believers in open source - that’s why we’re releasing the LSX Search plugin for free, forever.

 = Support =
 We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).
+Premium support that can be purchased via [our website.](https://www.lsdev.biz/services/support/).

+Looking for an example of the LSX Search Plugin?
+Check out our [LSX Search demo](https://lsx.lsdev.biz/extensions/testimonials/) for more information on available features.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/lsx-testimonials` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+To download and install the LSX Banners Extension, follow the steps below:

+1. Login to the backend of your WordPress website.
+2. Navigate to the “Plugins” dashboard item.
+3. Select “Add New” when on the plugins page.
+4. Search for “LSX Testimonials” in the plugin searchbar.
+5. Download and activate the plugin.

 == Frequently Asked Questions ==

 = Where can I find LSX Testimonial plugin documentation and user guides? = For help setting up and configuring the Testimonial plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/testimonials-extension/)

-= Where can I get support or talk to other users =
-If you get stuck, you can ask for help in the [LSX Testimonial plugin forum](https://wordpress.org/support/plugin/lsx-testimonials).
-For help with premium add-ons from LightSpeed, use [our contact page](https://www.lsdev.biz/contact-us/)

-= Will the LSX Testimonial plugin work with my theme Yes; the LSX Testimonial plugin will work with any theme, but may require some styling to make it match nicely.
-Please see our [codex](https://www.lsdev.biz/documentation/lsx/) for help.
-If you're looking for a theme with built in LSX Testimonial plugin integration we recommend [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/).
+= Will the LSX Customizer plugin work with my theme? = Not unless you are making use of the [The LSX theme!](https://lsx.lsdev.biz/)

+All of the LSX Extensions were built for the LSX theme.
+Be sure to have it installed and activated for this extension to function.

 = Where can I report bugs or contribute to the project? = Bugs can be reported either in our support forum or preferably on the [LSX Testimonial GitHub repository](https://github.com/lightspeeddevelopment/lsx/issues).